hhu-bsinfo/dxram/README.md

 Developed by the [operating systems group](http://www.cs.hhu.de/en/research-groups/operating-systems.html) of the department of computer science of the Heinrich-Heine-University Düsseldorf, DXRAM is a distributed in-memory key-value store for low-latency cloud applications, e.g. social networks, search engines and I/O-bound long running scientific computations running in a data center.

 Facebook for example runs approx. 1,000 memcached servers keeping around 75% of its data always in RAM because back-end database accesses are too slow.
-We argue that it is possible go one step further by keeping all data always in RAM, thus relieving developers from cache management and synchronization of caches with secondary storage.
+We argue that it is possible to go one step further by keeping all data always in RAM relieving developers from cache management and synchronization of caches with secondary storage.

 # Important